Small Claims

 How to organize evidence for court

 Most California small-claims judges expect a clear, organized presentation.
-The standard approach:
+The standard approach:.
+For a related angle, see Oakland Small Claims Court Filing Fees and What to Expect.

 - Print or assemble each exhibit in chronological order.